todx0/chatbot/README.md

 6. Get your OPENAI_API_KEY [here](https://platform.openai.com/account/api-keys).
 7. Get your ORGANIZATION_ID [here](https://platform.openai.com/account/org-settings).
 8. Login as a bot and send a message to @RawDataBot.
 Use `message.from.id` as BOT_ID.
+9. In config.ts change `botUsername` to your bot username including @
+10. Set up desired bot behavior in `botBehavior`

 After completing the above steps, you can proceed with the following commands: